Sophie de Stempel Biography

 Sophie de Stempel Career

-De Stempel is an artist by profession and has worked for 8 years, for Lucian Freud and has exhibited at the Albemarle Gallery with Pippa Houldsworth as well as Rebecca Hossack.
+De Stempel is an artist by profession and has worked for 8 years for Lucian Freud and exhibited at the Albemarle Gallery with Pippa Houldsworth and Rebecca Hossack.

 She describes drawing as her passion.
-“I believe many things, ideas, films start by putting pencil to paper.
-I have always collected drawings and prints; really it is the beginning of understanding how something could be made, the first steps to painting.
+“I believe many things, ideas, and films start by putting pencil to paper.
+I have always collected drawings and prints; it is the beginning of understanding how something could be made, the first step to painting.